thenickdude/wacom-driver-fix/Readme.md

 With some tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.

-**If your Wacom preference pane, pen support, or touch support is not yet working, or the entries never appeared in the list for you,** you likely had permissions left over from the previous tablet driver, and these stale entries all need to be removed like so:
+### If your Wacom preference pane, pen support, or touch support is not yet working
+You likely had permissions left over from the previous tablet driver, and these stale entries all need to be removed like so:

 On the "Accessibility" page of Security & Privacy, Find anything related to Wacom in the list (e.g. `PenTabletDriver`,